ryuuji06/machine-translation/README.md

 ## About this repository

 In this repository, I implement an encoder-decoder RNN with the Bahdanau attention mechanism.
 The code implementations were based on [8,9].
-After the words are tokenized, with vocabulary of 10,000 words (for English and for Portuguese), the input sequence is input to a 100-dim word embedding.
+After the words are tokenized, with vocabulary of 10,000 words (for English and for Portuguese), they are input to a 100-dim word embedding (in both encoder and decoder).

-Encoder: embedding, GRU layer 512 units.
+ - Encoder: embedding (10000, 100), GRU layer 512 units.

-Decoder:
+ - Decoder:

- Pre-trained embedding: GloVe 6B, that learns the vector representation of words unsupervisedly.

-Dataset we use.
+   - processing target tokens: embedding (10000, 100), GRU layer 512 units;
+   - processing encoder output and hidden GRU output: attention mechanism 512 units;
+   - processing GRU output and attention output: dense layer 512 units, tanh activation, and a final dense layer (10000 units).

+The word embedding of the encoder (for English) was pre-trained with GloVe 6B [10].
+The dataset used for training was obtained from [11].

 ## Sample result

+The figure below shows the process of the loss and the validation loss during training.

 <img src="https://github.com/ryuuji06/machine-translation/blob/main/images/ex_hist.png" width="400">

+In the following, I show some outputs of the network for some arbitrary input sentences.
+As prediction is done with beam search, the predicted sequence is not deterministic.
+Note that sentences from 1 to 6 have pretty much reliable translations.
+Sentences from 7 to 10, which are more uncommon and might be more distinct from the training examples, do not produced good translations, although the semantics of the original sentence is somewhat kept.

-`I'm coming home.`
+(1) `I'm coming home.` ==>
 `estou chegando em casa .`
 `estou vindo para casa .`

-`I don't know where I am.`
+(2) `I don't know where I am.` ==>
 `eu nao sei onde estou .`
 `eu nao sei onde estou .`

-`I love you so much.`
+(3) `I love you so much.` ==>
 `amo muito voce .`
 `amo bastante .`

-`Did you say anything?`
+(4) `Did you say anything?` ==>
 `voce disse alguma coisa ?`
 `voce disse algo ?`

-`How dare you do that?`
+(5) `How dare you do that?` ==>
 `como voce ousa fazer isso ?`
 `como ousa fazer isso ?`

-`Has she received a recommendation letter from the professor?` `ela recebeu uma carta de asia do professor ?`
-`ela recebeu uma carta de idade ?`

-`I am not interested.`
+(6) `I am not interested.` ==>
 `eu nao estou interessado .`
 `nao estou interessado .`

+(7) `Has she received a recommendation letter from the professor?` ==> `ela recebeu uma carta de asia do professor ?`
+`ela recebeu uma carta de idade ?`

-`The sun did not rise today.`
+(8) `The sun did not rise today.` ==>
 `o sol nao ficou de quinze .`
 `o sol nao brilhava hoje .`

-`I hurt my left leg when I was younger.`
+(9) `I hurt my left leg when I was younger.` ==>
 `eu machuquei a perna do meu quando eu estava mais jovem .` `eu entendi meu perna de vez em quando eu estava jovem .`

-`This is none of your business.`
-`isto nao e de suas unica .`
-`isto nao e da sua conta .`

-  They have failed to overcome the economical crisis. eles nao tem estado de olho para a crise . eles nao sao necessarios a media .
+(10) `They have failed to overcome the economical crisis.` ==> `eles nao tem estado de olho para a crise .`
+`eles nao sao necessarios a media .`

 ## References